stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 %runElab (derive "DataOpt"    [Generic', Eq', Ord'])
 ```

-It is not possible, to use this method in a mutual
+It seems not yet to be possible, to use this method in a mutual
 block.
 Therefore, we have to write a tiny bit
 of boilerplate for `Eq` and `Ord` instances
 of `TTImp` and friends.